rykerwilliams/clevelandrocs.net/_posts/2025-11-24-Tundra-Wolves-5.md

 ## BOATS

 I think it was the night before the tournament that we booked a <a href="https://www.croisieresaml.com/en">river cruise boat ride</a> and I recommend you do the same when you visit Montreal.
 But, when you do, make sure that there isn't a prom or homecoming or wedding or bar mitzvah taking up the entire boat.
 Or if there is, dress accordingly.
 We wore jeans and hoodies to a black tie event on the water but luckily had the excuse that we were simple American tourists who didn't understand French Canadian customs.
-We also walked there from our hotel which took a bit over an hour made our kid a bit cranky, so we tried to just go with the flow and everyone laughed with (at?) us and it was fine.
+We also walked there from our hotel which took a bit over an hour and made our kid a bit cranky, so we tried to just go with the flow and everyone laughed with (at?) us and it was fine.
 Actually it was quite nice and we even got to join a class action lawsuit against the boat company for improper credit card charging or something to that effect.
 I invested our $3 check wisely in Chi-Chi's stock.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">